- Course Code: ST3070A13

 - Client Centred and Behavioural Therapies

 - Research Methods in Psychology 2

 - Major Research Project

 - Advanced Critical Thinking in Counselling and Psychology

 - Literature Review

 Download the Programme Specification for BSc (Hons) Applied Psychology (Counselling & Health).
 The Programme Specification will give you further information about the course structure, learning outcomes and detailed information about the assessment you can expect during the course.

 - Entry Requirements

-You'll need 200 UCAS tariff points.
+You'll need 80 UCAS tariff points (formerly 200 UCAS points).
 All applicants must show that they have a good level of spoken or written English, and if English is not your first language you'll need to demonstrate the ability to study in English.
-Applicants who do not meet the standard entry criteria but have relevant work / life experience will be considered on an individual basis and will be invited to interview.
+Applicants who do not meet the standard entry criteria but have relevant work / life experience will be considered on an individual basis and may be invited to interview.

 All applicants will have to interview successfully.